gvtsch/gvtsch.github.io/content/Blog/The Transformer Architecture I.md

     return top_n_predictions
 ```

 This function takes the model, tokenizer, and token IDs as input and returns a list of top words and their logits.
-Logits are the raw, unnormalized prediction values of the model that have not yet been converted into probabilities (this would require a [[Softmax]] function).
+Logits are the raw, unnormalized prediction values of the model that have not yet been converted into probabilities (this would require a [[Softmax Activationfunction]] function).

 Now let's see what the model makes of our first words.
 The following example demonstrates this iterative process by having the model predict the next three most likely tokens step by step and append the most likely one to the sentence.
 We repeat this process ten times.